Cybex-BV/agent-linux/README.md

-# ZuluWarrior Linux Agent
+# Cybex Linux Agent

-The ZuluWarrior agent sends monitoring data from your linux servers to our API on a regular basis.
+The Cybex agent sends monitoring data from your linux servers to our API on a regular basis.